Giskard-AI/giskard/docs/giskard_hub/upload/index.md

 :::
 :::{tab-item} Dataset
-Uploading your dataset to the Giskard server enables you to:
+Uploading your dataset to the Giskard Hub enables you to:
 * Inspect and debug your dataset
 * Use your dataset as the input for your tests (unit datasets)